dreispt/anygrate/anygrate/README.rst

 Selecting a target table
 ========================

-The first step consists in selecting a target OpenERP model we want to import.
+The first step consists in selecting a target OpenERP table we want to import.
 We'll take two examples for this doctest: 'res.partner' and 'res.users'.

 Determining the dependent tables